-So, in this final article of our series, I’ll provide a framework that addresses how often you should be joining the sales team to maximize impact for you, your team, and your organization.
+So, in this final article of our series, I’ll provide a framework that how often you should be joining the sales team to maximize impact for you, your team, and your organization.

 You should join your sales team at a minimum of once per quarter, and no more frequently than once per month.

 Why should we aim for joining the sales team at least once per quarter?

 Product managers should be aware of how their industry and competitive landscape is changing.

 Furthermore, sales organizations are continuously optimizing their processes, experimenting with new sales tactics, and shifting priorities on what to sell.